_______________

 is

-orange-red dorid with red gills tipped in white.
-The
+orange-red dorid with red gills frosted with white.
+There are three

-distinguished from the similar appearing Aldisa sp. #1 by the presence
+distinguished from Aldisa sp. #1 by the presence

 of three crater-like depressions on its mid-notum (in contrast to two